 Achievements

-- Secured record funding for Great Lakes cleanup and long-term water quality protections
+- Secured and defended long-term Great Lakes cleanup and water quality funding

 Controversies